Standards Of Practice

 or dangerous for the purpose of finding more economical

-improved results.
-Veterinarians must no jeopardize
+treatments or achieving improved results.
+Veterinarians must not jeopardize

 food safety and public health.
 Economic advantage